-Change Environment Interdependence

-Citizenship Factors of Production Physical Systems

-Civic Values Foreign Policy Places & Regions

-Constitutional Principles Government Reform Movements

-Culture & Intellectual Life Human Systems Presidential Decisions

-Diversity Immigration & Migration Science & Technology

-Economic Systems Individuals, Groups Institutions

-JCC U.S. History & Government - HIS 1530 & 1540

-JCC History 1530 Prerequisites: JCC Accuplacer score of 4+ on writing, 80+ on reading, and a teacher recommendation.

-JCC History 1540 Prerequisites: Pass JCC 1530

-Final Assessment for 1530 & 1540: JCC Final Exam and NYS U.S. History & Government Regents Exam.

-Additional information HIS 1530: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight = 1.12 Additional Information HIS 1540: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight = 1.12

-This course will examine the history and government of the United States.
+JCC History 1530 Prerequisites: Students must meet JCC established Accuplacer requirements to be enrolled in course.
+JCC History 1540 Prerequisites: Pass JCC 1530 Final Assessment for 1530 & 1540: JCC Final Exam and NYS U.S. History & Government Regents Exam.
+Additional information HIS 1530: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight = 1.12 Additional Information HIS 1540: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight = 1.12 This course will examine the history and government of the United States.
 Using methodology of the social sciences, students will learn and evaluate the major social, political, technological, cultural and economic developments that have shaped the American experience.
 Special attention will be given to the unique contributions made by the diverse elements to American history and society, and the responsibilities of educated citizens today.
 This course aims to help each student to gain a deeper understanding of the origins, diversity and development of American history and government, and to acquire an appreciation for the story of the American experience.

-Economics

-Economics provides a basic overview of economic systems, theories and practice.
+Economics Prerequisites: Global History & Geo 9, Global History & Geo 10 and US History Final Assessment: Local Final Exam Additional Information: 1⁄2 year; 1⁄2 credit, course weight = 1.00 Economics provides a basic overview of economic systems, theories and practice.
 The course is approached on two different levels.
 First, it will make students aware of basic economic terminology and theory for future academic studies and familiarity in everyday life.
 Secondly, the course will develop practical knowledge to help in future financial/life endeavors.
 The course will provide the tools and knowledge for students to make informed decisions regarding their present and future economic practices.

-Student MUST pass this course to GRADUATE from High School.

-Participation in Government

-Students studying this course in grade 12 should experience a culminating course that relates the content and skills component of the K-11 social studies curriculum, as well as the total educational experience, to the individual student's need to act as a responsible citizen.
+Government (Participation in Government) Prerequisites: Global History & Geo 9, Global History & Geo 10 and US History Final Assessment: Local Final Exam Additional Information: 1⁄2 year; 1⁄2 credit, course weight = 1.00 Students studying this course in grade 12 should experience a culminating course that relates the content and skills component of the K-11 social studies curriculum, as well as the total educational experience, to the individual student's need to act as a responsible citizen.
 Course content: